Lodoicea: Leaves

 The crown is a rather dense head of foliage with leaves that are stiff, palmate up to 10 m in diameter and petioles of two to four metres in length.
 The leaf is plicate at the base, cut one third or more into segments 4–10 cm broad with bifid end which are often drooping.
 A triangular cleft develops at the petiole base.
 The palm leaves form a huge funnel that intercepts particulate material, especially pollen, which is flushed to the base of the trunk when it rains.
-In this way, Lodoicea improves its nutrient supply and that of its dispersal-limited offspring.
+In this way, L. maldivica improves its nutrient supply and that of its dispersal-limited offspring.

 Flowers

 The clusters of staminate flowers are arranged spirally and are flanked by very tough leathery bracts.
 Each has a small bracteole, three sepals forming a cylindrical tube, and a three-lobed corolla.
 There are 17 to 22 stamens.
 The pistillate flowers are solitary and borne at the angles of the rachis and are partially sunken in it in the form of a cup.
 They are ovoid with three petals as well as three sepals.
 It has been suggested that they may be pollinated by animals such as the endemic lizards that inhabit the forest where they occur.
 Pollination by wind and rain are also thought to be important.
-Only when Lodoicea begins to produce flowers, which can vary from 11 years to 45 or more, is it possible to visually determine the sex of the plant.
+Only when it begins to produce flowers, which can vary from 11 to 45 years or more old, is it possible to determine the sex of the plant visually.
 The nectar and pollen are also food for several endemic animals e.g. bright green geckos (Phelsuma sp.), white slugs (Vaginula seychellensis) and insects.